josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🍾_Sèvres_Systems_Inelegance/📜_Historical_Context/📜_what_was_the_protocol_of_sevres.md

 - diplomatic history,
 - and later cultural dramatisation.

-Popular depictions — including those in works like :contentReference[oaicite:4]{index=4} — should therefore be understood as:
+Popular depictions — including those in works like **The Crown** — should therefore be understood as:
 > interpretive dramatizations,
 not literal documentary transcripts.